EMSwank/Rails-Engine/README.md

 # Rails Engine

-Rails Engine is a Rails API with a postgresql database project built in Turing School of Software and Design's Module 3 Backend course.
+Rails Engine is a Rails API with a PostgresQL database project built in Turing School of Software and Design's Module 3 Backend course.
 This API allows consuption of sales data of an Etsy-style store.

 ### Setup